The Sanghera Foundation

 - Monitor their website (sfoundation.com) for announcements about when applications will open - this is a newly established funder still developing their processes

-- Focus on social mobility: Explicitly connect your work to improving opportunities for young people from disadvantaged backgrounds
+- Align with social mobility mission: Demonstrate how your work creates opportunities for young people from disadvantaged backgrounds

-- Small to medium charities are the target: This is not a large grant-maker; they specifically want to support organisations similar in size to those they've already funded
+- Small to medium charities are the target: They specifically want to support smaller organisations

 - Three clear pillars: Education, sport, or music - ensure your work clearly fits within at least one of these areas